k88hudson/git-flight-rules/README.md

 The [git-bisect](https://git-scm.com/docs/git-bisect) command uses a binary search to find which commit in your Git history introduced a bug.

-Suppose you're on the `master` branch, and you want to find the commit that broke some feature.
+Suppose you're on the `main` branch, and you want to find the commit that broke some feature.
 You start bisect:

 ```sh
 $ git bisect start